sigsum/sigsum-go/doc/policy.md

 Both logs and witnesses are identified primarily by their respective public key.
-Each log or witness may also have an associated URL; this is required for operations interacting with the log or witnesses, but no URLs are needed if the policy is used only for offline verification.
+Each log or witness may also have an associated URL; this is required for operations interacting with the log or witness, but no URLs are needed if the policy is used only for offline verification.